 She asked readers, “How can you live fearlessly today?”

-That was based on “But our citizenship is in heaven.
+Those thoughts were based on Philippians 3:20 – “But our citizenship is in heaven.
 And we eagerly await a Saviour from there, the Lord Jesus Christ.”
-(Philippians 3:20)